EthanSteed/GLES/README.md

 GLES.Win is a WPF .net core app that is used to display the GL ES surface.

-**Important  GLES.Win app must be run as x86 and you need to insure libegl.dll and libglesv2.dll (Angle) are included in the debug folder (these are included in source control)
+**Important  GLES.Win app must be run as x86 and you need to ensure libegl.dll and libglesv2.dll (Angle) are included in the debug folder (these are included in source control)